koakh/NestJs9SurrealDbDynamicModule/packages/tutorial-graphql/README.md

 export class AppModule { }
 ```

-before we must run app we must implement at least on GraphQL root query, else we get error `GraphQLError: Query root type must be provided.`
+before we run app, **we must implement at least on GraphQL root query**, else we get error `GraphQLError: Query root type must be provided.`

+but first we need some extra stuff to configure our nestjs application, let's start

 ## Add AllExceptionsFilter